EvaluationContext/daxlib.svg/docs/functions/compounds/DaxLib.SVG.Compound.Heatmap.md

 # DaxLib.SVG.Compound.Heatmap

-Creates a KDE-based Heatmap compound SVG Visual using Kernel Density Estimation for smooth color gradients
+Generates a KDE-based Heatmap compound SVG Visual using Kernel Density Estimation (KDE) for smooth color gradients

 {: .info}
-> **Understanding Kernel Density Estimation (KDE)**
->
 > KDE is a statistical method that estimates the probability density function of your data by placing a "kernel" (typically a normal distribution) at each data point.
 The heatmap visualizes data density across the range, creating smooth gradients that reveal patterns and concentrations in your dataset.
 >
 > **Key Parameters:**